-Come rain or shine, one of the many great things about the New Forest is the fact that there’s always somewhere really exciting to visit.
+Come rain or shine, one of the many great things about the New Forest is the fact that there’s always somewhere really exciting to visit allowing for lots of fun rainy day activities.
 From indoor attractions and stately homes to relaxing spas and brewery tours, there is plenty to do under cover if the heavens decide to open.
 There’s also an abundance of fun wet weather activities outdoors that make the most of the beautiful countryside and coast, so be it a drizzle or a deluge, you can grab your raincoats and brollies and get exploring.

 Visit a museum